alvaroandresgarayromero/designpatternsheeet/sandbox/README.rst

 --------------

 This directory is not related to design patterns.
-Its main focus is staying in the C++ realm, but expanding to other tools by exploring the AWS C++ SDK, and Terraform for configuring the AWS infrastructure.
+Its main focus is staying in the C++ realm, but expanding to other tools by exploring the AWS C++ SDK, and Terraform.